Michel Feher

 Michel Feher interviewed by Ràdio Web MACBA.

 Michel Feher (born 1956) is a Belgian philosopher and cultural theorist who writes in English and French.
-As the name indicates, he is of hungarian ancestry.
 He is the founding editor of Zone Books and the co-founder and president of Cette France-là, Paris, a monitoring group on French immigration policy.
 Feher writes for a number of outlets and has a semi-regular blog with the French journal Mediapart.
 He has held the positions of Professor and Visiting Lecturer at various universities, including École Normale Supérieure in Paris, the University of California, Berkeley, and most recently, Goldsmiths, University of London.

 Feher has been called "one of the most insightful observers of financialized capitalism writing today."

 Together with Wendy Brown, Michel Feher is co-editor of Zone Books' series Near Futures.
 In 2016, Feher co-edited "Europe at a Crossroads" with William Callison, Milad Odabaei and Aurélie Windels, the first issue of Near Futures Online, the digital companion to Zone's Near Futures series.